iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 3 reviews"/>
 </p>

+> Prepare: emergency safety tips: broken scroll and no clickables Squalls and snow squalls not listed<br> :date: __2020-11-09 10:47:12__

 > They did not explain what she was asking me about and was real short with me .
 To me she was rude but I need my house fixed not TVs or other stuff like that but thank you for what you did do.<br> :date: __2020-10-26 19:49:29__

 > Also I build homeless shelters and I think this would be the place to add my location make it official<br> :date: __2020-10-06 07:13:34__